cavo789/blog/blog/2024/07/28/linux-compare-two-versions-of-the-same-script/index.md

 ![Compare the two versions of the same Bash script and shows which functions are in one and not the other](./images/compare_functions.png)

-Of course, if we add a new functions in `console.sh` and f.i. remove an existing one, we can see it too:
+Of course, if we add a new function in `console.sh` and f.i. remove an existing one, we can see it too:

 ![Compare the two versions of the same Bash script and shows which functions are not the same in both files](./images/compare_functions_both_side.png)

-On the image here above, we see three indicators in the midle of the screen:
+On the image here above, we see three indicators in the middle of the screen:

 ```text
                                       > console::printBlue()